IanDCarroll/StookyBill/README.md

   #### Manual Testing
   - the most straightforward way to manually test is with OBS and VLC
+  - [Setup Manual Testing](docs/manual_testing.md)
   - Run StookyBill Locally:
-  `docker-compose commands coming soon`
+  `docker-compose up`
-  - [Setup Manual Testing](docs/manual_testing.md)
   - Validate what OBS sends is what VLC recieves

 ### Contributing